MSecure/contact-tracing-us/COVID Alert PA_v2.0.0_apkpure.com/README.md

   - Internet
   - Start at Boot
   - Vibrate

+The app can read/write to external storage without requesting the permissions

 ### Privacy Policy
 COVID Alert PA protects your privacy and personal information.
 Downloading the app is voluntary, but the more Pennsylvanians that use this app, the more successful our efforts will be to stop the spread of COVID-19.